-Should your repair not be covered by warranty and the expense exceeds 50% of the retail purchase cost, you will be provided with an estimate advising you of your options.
-You will be billed for any return freight for non-warranty repairs.
+Should your repair not be covered by warranty the repair will be completed and payment will be required without notification or estimate of the expense unless the expense exceeds 50% of the retail purchase cost.
+By submitting the item for repair you are agreeing to payment of the repair without notification.
+Repair estimates are available upon request.
+You must include this request with your repair.
+Non-warranty repair estimates will be billed a minimum of 1⁄2 hour of labor.
+In addition you will be billed for return freight.
 Please advise us of your preferred method of payment.
-Horizon Hobby accepts money orders and cashiers checks, as well as Visa, MasterCard, American Express, and Discover cards.
+Horizon accepts money orders and cashiers checks, as well as Visa, MasterCard, American Express and Discover cards.
 If you choose to pay by credit card, please include your credit card number and expiration date.
 Any repair left unpaid or unclaimed after 90 days will be considered abandoned and will be disposed of accordingly.
+Please note: non-warranty repair is only available on electronics and model engines.

-Electronics and engines requiring inspection or repair should be shipped to the following address (freight prepaid):
+Electronics and engines requiring inspection or repair should be shipped to the following address: